WM-Synergy Business Objects SDK Information

 4. The code allows for roll back of transactions if a record does not complete properly.

-The SBO installer package comes with sample programs on how to use the SynergyBusinessObjects.dll library.
+The SBO installer package comes with sample programs on how to use the SynergyBusinessObjects.dll library see your installed Examples subfolder.

 As Microsoft moves away from standard system libraries included with Windows, it becomes important to include in your developer project any and all libraries that are provided with this SDK kit.